 Dewar Union is the center of student activity on campus.
-Here you will find the cafeteria, known as The Commons, as well as Table Rock Café, which offers alternative dining services and a convenience store for late-night snack attacks.
+Here you will find the College's two eateries -- our dining hall called The Commons, and Table Rock Café, which offers alternative dining services and a convenience store for late-night snack attacks.
 Dewar also houses student mailboxes and the College bookstore, a favorite place for Hartwick memorabilia and clothing items.
-Student organizations in Dewar include WRHO, the student radio station; Hilltops, the student newspaper; the yearbook office; Civic Involvement, which coordinates student volunteering; 50-50 Peer Counseling; Student Senate; and Student Union.
+Student organizations in Dewar include WRHO, the student radio station; Hilltops, the student newspaper; the yearbook office; Civic Involvement, which coordinates student volunteering; 50-50 Peer Counseling; and Student Senate.
 Dewar also houses the offices of Student Affairs, Residential Life, Campus Safety, Challenge Education, Wellness Education, and Registration & Advising.

-Hartwick is in upstate New York, in the historical town of Oneonta, a.k.a. the City of the Hills.
+Hartwick is in upstate New York, in the historic town of Oneonta, a.k.a. the City of the Hills.
 Our 425-acres campus sits in the Susquehanna Valley in the northern foothills of the Catskill Mountains.
-Hartwick overlooks mile after mile of scenic hillsides from its perch atop Oyaron Hill.
+Hartwick overlooks mile after mile of scenic hillsides from its perch upon Oyaron Hill.

 The Hawks' athletic facilities include Wright Stadium, featuring a Field Turf all-weather surface; Elmore Field; an eight-lane, 400-meter Balsam International synthetic track; two natural grass practice fields; and six tennis courts.
 Binder Physical Education Center is the hub for all indoor athletic activities, with full-size and recreational gymnasiums; dance studio; athletic training facility; strength training and fitness center; and the Moyer Aquatic Arena, one of the finest in the state.

 Portrait of a Mad Man, a seven-foot bronze sculpture by Roxanne Becofsky '11, graces the Arnold Rain Garden between Bresee and Golisano halls.
-The work, depicting a breakdancer, adds just the right complement of artistry and whimsy to the garden.
+The work, depicting a breakdancer, adds just the right complement of artistry and whimsy to the Garden.
 The statue was purchased by Trustee Emerita Joyce Chesebro Buckingham and Harold C. Buckingham Jr. and donated to the College for all to enjoy.
 The Garden itself provides a serene study or hangout spot, while offering environmentally-responsible stormwater drainage.

 The Hartwick College Library is named in honor of two sisters, Mrs. Orin L. (Helena Pruyn) Stevens and Mrs. Henry (Sarah Pruyn) German, philanthropists and generous donors to Hartwick College.
 The Stevens-German Library is a gateway to a scholarly collection that fully supports undergraduate research, state-of-the-art technology accessing worldwide information, and quality services that facilitate faculty research.

 Need to kick back, reflect, or meditate?
 Get out of town!
-Pine Lake is the place.
+Hartwick's Pine Lake Environmenal Campus is the place.
 It's where we do some of our hands-on research, and it's a residential alternative to dorm life.
 There are 22 buildings, with residential living options for up to 30 Hartwick students, plus classrooms, a field station laboratory, the Vaudevillian theatre, picnic pavilion, waterfront, and a ropes course on the 100-acre lower tract.
 Make sure your visit to Hartwick includes a stop at Pine Lake.